Charlotte Lee, Lady Baltimore: Marriage to Lord Baltimore

 Charlotte and Lord Baltimore were separated in 1705.
 In 1706 Charlotte had an affair with Colonel Robert Fielding, then the bigamous husband of her grandmother the Duchess of Cleveland, and was rumoured to have borne a child by him, born on 23 April 1707.

 In 1711, Lord Baltimore brought a Bill before the House of Lords (which adjudicated on matters of inheritance of titles and estates) to confirm his divorce from Lady Charlotte, their financial settlement, and that any subsequent children she bore would be declared illegitimate.

 Marriage to Christopher Crowe

-Lady Baltimore married her second husband Christopher Crowe (c.1681 – 9 November 1749), Consul at Leghorn, sometime before 10 December 1719.
-Charlotte was three years older than her husband.
-This marriage produced five more children:
+Lady Baltimore married her second husband Christopher Crowe (c.1681 – 9 November 1749), Consul at Leghorn, on 13 August 1715.
+This marriage produced four more children: